sm0rux/0x0/README.md

 ## Installation

-Put 0x0 in /usr/local/bin directory
+Put 0x0.sh in /usr/local/bin directory or make a symbolic link in /usr/local/bin to the file wherever it is located

 ## Dependencies